Meghanachowdhary/QST_week2_assignment/AIUSAGE.md

 - *Can you help me write a simple AI usage disclosure file?*

-These prompts reflect the typical way AI was used — mainly for understanding, debugging, and documentation.
+These prompts show how I actually used AI during the project mostly when I was stuck, unsure about a concept, or needed help fixing code or writing things clearly.

 ---